azarketa/Thermodynamics-theoretical-pills/source/19_Clausius_inequality_and_definition_of_entropy.md

 (subsec_entropy_definition)=
 ### From the cyclic form to a general process: the definition of entropy

-The **Clausius inequality** was first derived for cyclic transformations, but its implications reach much further.
+The **Clausius's inequality** was first derived for cyclic transformations, but its implications reach much further.
 If for a reversible cycle the integral

 $$